 Heck, even if I am not working a long day, it’s real nice to not have to worry about spending hours to get dinner on the table.

 There are so many other things you could be doing with that cherished time, you know?
 Lately, I’ve been learning to salsa with my husband, so I’d much rather be spending time practicing our dance steps than slaving over a meal in front of the stove.

-Even though this baked chicken isn’t seared off in a flaming-hot cast iron pan like it is in the restaurant, it’s still packed with so much flavor.
+Even though this baked chicken isn’t seared off in a flaming-hot cast iron pan like it is in the restaurant, or in our other recipe for pan-seared chicken fajitas, it’s still packed with so much flavor.
 There’s cumin, chili powder, coriander, and paprika to bring in some smoky intense notes.

 The fresh garlic provides an amazing aroma, with ample depth of flavor.